Canagold Reports Strong Shareholder Support for AGM Vote

 - Questions or require assistance with voting the YELLOW Proxy?
 Contact Laurel Hill Advisory Group at 1-877-452-7184 or by e-mail at assistance@laurelhill.com.

-VANCOUVER, July 8, 2022 - CanaGold Resources Ltd. (TSX:CCM)(OTCQB:CRCUF)(Frankfurt:CANA) ("Canagold" or the "Company")reports that shareholder support for management's board nominees has been strong for the upcoming AGM vote.
+VANCOUVER, July 11, 2022 - CanaGold Resources Ltd. (TSX:CCM)(OTCQB:CRCUF)(Frankfurt:CANA) ("Canagold" or the "Company") reports that shareholder support for management's board nominees has been strong for the upcoming AGM vote.
 Management would like to remind shareholders that the deadline to vote your YELLOW proxy is fast approaching and you are encouraged to vote well in advance of the deadline on July 15, 2022 at 10 a.m.
 (Pacific Time).

 Canagold also corrects several errors made by ISS in their report.
 There are too many to cite; however, some of the key errors include: